LekoArts/gatsby-themes/themes/gatsby-theme-minimal-blog/README.md

 ### Code Highlighting

-Since this theme ships with [prism-react-renderer](https://github.com/FormidableLabs/prism-react-renderer) and [react-live](https://github.com/FormidableLabs/react-live) certain additional features were added to code blocks.
+Since this theme ships with [prism-react-renderer](https://github.com/FormidableLabs/prism-react-renderer) certain additional features were added to code blocks.
 You can find an overview / usage example in the [example repository](https://github.com/LekoArts/gatsby-themes/tree/main/examples/minimal-blog/content/posts/fantastic-beasts-and-where-to-find-them/index.mdx)!
 If you want to change certain code styles or add additional language tabs, you need to shadow the file `src/@lekoarts/gatsby-theme-minimal-blog/styles/code.js`.

 **Language tabs:**